legacy370/qbwc_journal_entries/README.md

 * Configuration

-* Database creation
+* Database creation:
-The usual Rails migration reside within this repository.
-It uses Postgres, but all the database operations are standard.
+The usual Rails migrations reside within this repository.
+It uses Postgres, but all the database operations are standard, and should work with any database.

 * Database initialization

 * How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)
+* Services (job queues, cache servers, search engines, etc.):
 This includes workers, as specified in the qbwc gem, to trigger the requests and responses from the QuickBooks Web Connector.

 * Deployment instructions